 Definitions of the main forms of academic misconduct can be found below.
+Students found to have engaged in Academic Misconduct will normally be considered ineligible for prizes in the Department of Aeronautics.

 Plagiarism

 Plagiarism is the presentation of another person's thoughts, words, images, research or diagrams as though they were your own.
 Another form of plagiarism is self-plagiarism, which involves using your own prior work without acknowledging its reuse.
 Plagiarism may be intentional, by deliberately trying to use another person's work by disguising it or not citing the source, or unintentional where citation and/or referencing is incorrect.